nkarasch/ColorPickerExtra/README.md

 ### PortableColorPicker
 Contains the ColorPicker, it's StandardColorPicker and AdvancedColorPicker children, and all of their pass through properties.
 The intention is to make the toggle button appearence heavily customizable allowing its background, text, shape, and border to be set without side styling complications.
-Toggle button style properties begin with the word Portable and Empty is for when IsEmpty = true.
+Toggle button style properties begin with the word Portable while Empty is for when IsEmpty = true.

 <details>
   <summary>Sample PortableColorPicker images</summary>